krautech/btt-eddy-guide/README.md

 - Sensorless Homing on X and Y Axis.
 - Z Endstop is setup for Eddy to probe home.

+## EDDY INSTALLATION
-You can find my install instructions for BTT Eddy and raspberry pi [At this link](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md)
+- You can find my install instructions for BTT Eddy and raspberry pi [At this link](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md)